HarishankarYellapragada/Calico_K8Networking/calico_labsetup.md

-We will be creating 4 VMs (3 Kubernetes nodes and 1 standalone host) each with predefined static IP addresses:
+# We will be creating 4 VMs.
+(3 Kubernetes nodes and 1 standalone host) each with predefined static IP addresses:

 Control (198.19.0.1) - Kubernetes control-plane node